niklas-jacobsen/webshop-backend/README.md

 1. Clone both the [frontend](https://github.com/niklas-jacobsen/webshop) and [backend](https://github.com/niklas-jacobsen/webshop-backend) repositories.
 2. Set up the frontend server as explained in the [frontend README](https://github.com/niklas-jacobsen/webshop/blob/main/README.md)

+3. Set up a postgres database and name it webshop

-3. Create a .env file and write into it:
+4. Create a .env file and write into it:

 ```sh
 DATABASE_HOST=localhost